faizanbashir/faizanbashir.github.io/_posts/serverless/2018-05-28-what-is-serverless-architecture-what-are-its-pros-and-cons-cc4b804022e9.md

 [Building Serverless Contact Form For Static Websites](https://hackernoon.com/building-serverless-contact-form-for-static-websites-b0e622d5a035)

 I hope this article helped in the understanding of Serverless Computing.
 I’d love to hear about how you use Serverless in your projects.
 Share the knowledge, help it reach more people.

+### Additional Resources

+Discover the world of serverless architecture in our comprehensive collection of articles!
+Equip yourself with valuable knowledge and skills in the exciting realm of serverless computing by exploring the following topics:

+* [Building serverless contact form for static websites](/building-serverless-contact-form-for-static-websites): Learn how to create a serverless contact form for your static website.
+* [Serverless Technology: Exploring Cloud Providers, Benefits, Challenges, and Kubernetes Integration](/serverless-technology-exploring-cloud-providers-benefits-challenges-and-kubernetes-integration.md): Dive deeper into the serverless landscape and grasp the fundamentals of how it operates.
+* [Building Serverless Knative function to detect weather using OpenWeatherMap and Python](/building-knative-serverless-function-to-detect-weather-using-openweathermap-and-python): Explore a practical example of creating a serverless function with Knative, OpenWeatherMap API, and Python.
+* [Building Serverless OpenFaaS function to detect weather using OpenWeatherMap and Python](/building-openfaas-serverless-function-to-detect-weather-using-openweathermap-and-python): Discover another approach to building a serverless function using OpenFaaS, OpenWeatherMap API, and Python.

+Don't just stop there; continue your journey and delve even further into the fascinating and expansive world of serverless technologies and their endless possibilities.

 *Originally published at [HackerNoon](https://hackernoon.com/what-is-serverless-architecture-what-are-its-pros-and-cons-cc4b804022e9)*